Originally Proposed October 19, 2025, at a Regular Business Meeting

 At a regular or specially called business meeting, church members shall cast a vote for their choice of deacons by ballot.
 Such vote will be made by circling the names of the individuals up to the number of deacons the church has determined to add.

 The deacon body will count the ballots and determine who the church has nominated for deaconship.
-This list of nominees shall be discussed with the pastors.
+This list of nominees shall be discussed with the pastor(s).
+During the remaining vetting process, any member of the congregation can speak up regarding any concerns with any of the deacon nominees.
+In this way, everyone’s voice is heard every step of the way.

 The deacon body will present the nominees to the church for ordination at a business meeting to be voted on by the members of the church present at such meeting.